-LF-FW-P16 - Discharges containing animal effluent, sewage, greywater and industrial and trade waste directly to fresh 204 water to the extent practicable,
+LF-FW-P16 - Discharges of wastewater, containing 256 animal effluent, sewage, greywater and industrial and trade waste

-Minimise the adverse effects of direct and indirect discharges of wastewater, containing202 animal effluent, sewage, greywater and industrial and trade waste to fresh water by:
+Minimise the adverse effects of direct and indirect discharges of wastewater, containing 257 animal effluent, sewage, greywater and industrial and trade waste to fresh water by:

-(1) phasing out existing discharges of wastewater, containing 203 sewage or industrial and trade waste

-(2) requiring:

-- (a) new discharges of wastewater, containing 205 sewage or industrial and trade waste to be to land, unless: - (i) the adverse effects associated with a discharge to land are demonstrably greater than a discharge to fresh water, or - (ii) the adverse effects associated with a discharge to water are significantly less than, and replace, an existing discharge(s), or - the discharge is to a constructed water body from which there is no discharge of water or contaminants.206 - (b) discharges of animal effluent from land-based primary production to be to land, - (c) that all discharges containing sewage or industrial and trade waste are discharged into a reticulated wastewater system, where one is made available by its owner, unless alternative treatment and disposal methods will result in improved outcomes for fresh water, - (d) implementation of methods to progressively reduce the frequency and volume of wet weather overflows and minimise the likelihood of dry weather overflows occurring from reticulated wastewater systems, - (e) on-site wastewater systems and animal effluent systems to be designed and operated in accordance with best practice standards, - (f) that any discharges do not prevent water bodies from meeting any applicable water quality standards set for FMUs and/or rohe, - (3) to the greatest extent practicable, requiring the reticulation of wastewater in urban areas, and - (4) promoting source control as a method for reducing contaminants in discharges.
+- (1) phasing out existing discharges of wastewater, containing 258 sewage or industrial and trade waste directly to fresh 259 water to the extent practicable, - (2) requiring: - (a) new discharges of wastewater, containing 260 sewage or industrial and trade waste to be to land, unless: - (i) the adverse effects associated with a discharge to land are demonstrably greater than a discharge to fresh water, or - (ii) the adverse effects associated with a discharge to water are significantly less than, and replace, an existing discharge(s), or - (iii) the discharge is to a constructed water body from which there is no discharge of water or contaminants.
+261 - (b) discharges of animal effluent from land-based primary production to be to land, - (c) that all discharges containing sewage or industrial and trade waste are discharged into a reticulated wastewater system, where one is made available by its owner, unless alternative treatment and disposal methods will result in improved outcomes for fresh water, - (d) implementation of methods to progressively reduce the frequency and volume of wet weather overflows and minimise the likelihood of dry weather overflows occurring from reticulated wastewater systems, - (e) on-site wastewater systems and animal effluent systems to be designed and operated in accordance with best practice standards, - (f) that any discharges do not prevent water bodies from meeting any applicable water quality standards set for FMUs and/or rohe, - (3) to the greatest extent practicable, requiring the reticulation of wastewater in urban areas, and - (4) promoting source control as a method for reducing contaminants in discharges.